 How Do I Know A Defendant/Respondent Will Be Successfully Served?

-Having assisted law firms, civilians and attorneys in New York City we’re capable of serving even the most evasive defendants.
+Having assisted law firms, civilians and attorneys in the many areas of New York City, particularly Staten Island, Manhattan, Queens, and Bronx, our process servers are capable of serving even the most evasive defendants.
 That’s because, we succeed where our competitors fall short.
 As we always make an asserted effort to serve defendants (or an authorized individual) at the best time.
 Resulting in us having great success serving defendants that other process service agencies were unable to reach in time.
 Defendants who are willfully attempting to avoid service in a deliberate attempt to delay the process.